ExtensionEngine/tech-guide/recipes/automated-testing.md

 - Establish clear goals.
 Are you testing scalability, stability, or responsiveness?
 Without these objectives, tests risk being unfocused, resulting in meaningless data.
-- Ensure the tests mimic actual user behavior, including realistic click frequency, page navigation patterns, and input actions.
-- Include diverse scenarios that represent different user journeys across the system, not just a single performance test.
+- Include diverse scenarios that represent different user journeys across the system, not just a single performance test/scenario.
 - Use a clone of the production environment to ensure the infrastructure matches real-world conditions, including hardware, network, and database configurations.
 - Schedule performance tests periodically or before major releases to catch